outcome-co/action-update-version/README.md

 ## Description

-At each push on the `master` branch, it checks all the commits that have occurred since the previous tag with [Commitizen](https://github.com/commitizen-tools/commitizen), deduces the new version according to the [semantic convention](https://semver.org/) (`MAJOR.MINOR.PATCH`), then bumps the version:
+At each push on the chosen branches, it checks all the commits (using [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)) that have occurred since the previous tag with [Commitizen](https://github.com/commitizen-tools/commitizen), deduces the new version according to the [Semantic Versioning](https://semver.org/), then bumps the version:
 - Updates the config and project version (depending on the [use case](https://github.com/outcome-co/action-update-version#use-cases))
 - Commits the changes with the message : "chore: bump version `{previous_version}` &rarr; `{new_version}`"
 - Adds a new tag associated to this commit